An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 In comparison, \PAKe{the modified gradient descent for reduced basis for the adjoint (MGD$m$RA) snapshot collection technique produces a} matrix whose size is controllable by choosing how many \PAKe{iterations of gradient descent} to compute and store for each time step.
 Furthermore, the MGD$m$RA algorithm is parallellizable because each time step is not dependent upon the previous time step's solutions. \PAKe{This of course assumes that snapshots of the primal problem are available, as they are expected to be, for development of traditional projection-based reduced order models}. \PAKe{Both of these advantages lend themselves towards reduction of computation time for collecting snapshots from which to generate a reduced basis for the adjoint system}.

 \PAKe{Numerical results indicate that MGD1RA is able to produce the same accuracy as the FOM for the adjoint problem using few modes, $N_{i,r} << N_i$.
 Accuracy for MGD2RA (keeping the adjoint snapshots for two iterations of gradient descent per timestep) shows there is little benefit over MGD1RA.
-Furthermore, the MGD$m$RA ROM does not have any detrimental affect on the ROM when compared to the much more expensive approach of performing gradient descent and keeping all adjoint snapshots from all iterations over all timesteps.} The accuracy that the MGD1RA ROM can attain is the same as the accuracy of the GDRA ROM, the average iteration per time step of the MGD1RA versus gradient descent are not significantly different for any number of modes retained for the adjoint reduced basis, and comparison of the run times between any modal amounts considered.
-This similarity is also reflected in the computational time of MGD1RA and GDRA ROM, with both approaches outperforming the FOM-FOM coupled solution time.\\
+Furthermore, the MGD$m$RA ROM does not have any detrimental affect on the ROM when compared to the much more expensive approach of performing gradient descent and keeping all adjoint snapshots from all iterations over all timesteps.} The accuracy of the MGD1RA ROM matches that of the GDRA ROM, and the average iterations per time step and run times for MGD1RA and gradient descent show no significant differences across all modes retained for the adjoint reduced basis.
+This similarity is also reflected in the computational time of MGD1RA and GDRA ROM, with both approaches outperforming the FOM-FOM coupled solution time. \PAKr{ In this paper, we used gradient descent in our algorithm for obtaining snapshots of adjoint solutions in a way that can be done parallel-in-time and without tight convergence criteria for the optimal control problem.
+However, the approach is sufficiently general so as to be applied with other optimization techniques, such as from the quasi-Newton family, that often converge in far fewer iterations.
+Also, in future work, we will consider the use of a reduced basis for the control space in addition to the subdomain problems, as this would likely yield further computational savings.}\\